paul-london/Code-Jam/README.md

 The goal of this project is to build a lightweight, functional tool that:

-- Plans a vacation through a selection of National Parks based on the user's starting location
+- Plans a vacation through a selection of US National Parks based on the user's starting location
 - Applies a route optimization algorithm to minimize travel distance (Greedy Nearest Neighbor)
 - Displays the determined travel route on an interactive map
 - Provide additional park information and travel tips